 Jon Stumpf serves as Chief Financial Officer of Boston Senior Home Care.

-Alicia Gomez serves as the Chief Operating Officer for Boston Senior Home Care, having joined the agency in 2017.
+Alicia Gomez serves as Chief Operating Officer at Boston Senior Home Care, having joined the agency in 2017.

-Alicia has extensive knowledge as a social work leader and change agent in the healthcare industry.
-Alicia got her start as an Elder Services of the Merrimack Valley, Case Manager and continued to pursue additional opportunities in healthcare at Lawrence General Hospital where she held several leadership roles that would assist the Hospital in its pursuit of The Triple Aim.
-Alicia also served as the Director, Population Health Management at Connance, Inc. where she assisted in the design of a population health analytic tool identifying social determinants of health that negatively impact the health of patient populations.
+She has extensive experience as a leader and change agent in the healthcare industry.
+Alicia began her career as a case manager at Elder Services of the Merrimack Valley, and continued to pursue her career in healthcare at Lawrence General Hospital where she held several leadership roles that would assist the hospital in its pursuit of The Triple Aim goals.
+Alicia also served as the Director of Population Health Management at Connance, Inc. where she assisted in the design of a population health analytic tool identifying social determinants of health that negatively impact the health of patient populations.

-Alicia’s strengths lie in her ability to identify areas of improvement within an organization and where to implement strategies for change.
-Alicia maintains high standards for herself and for those she leads.
-She is constantly striving to provide all the necessary tools to support an organization in succeeding in the ever changing healthcare climate.
+Alicia’s strengths lie in her ability to identify and implement strategies for improvement and change within an organization.
+She maintains high professional standards for herself and for those she leads, and is committed to enabling organizations to succeed in the ever-changing healthcare industry.

-Alicia is a Licensed Independent Clinical Social Worker (LICSW) and holds a MSW from Salem State University and a MBA from Rivier University.
+Alicia is a Licensed Independent Clinical Social Worker (LICSW) and holds an MSW from Salem State University and an MBA from Rivier University.

-Debbie Hilton-Creek serves as the Chief Human Resources Officer for Boston Senior Home Care.
-She brings to the role more than 20 years of human resources experience working with nonprofit, social services and healthcare organizations.
+O. Winfield Weekes (Winn) serves as the Chief Human Resources Officer at Boston Senior Home Care.
+He brings to the position more than 20 years of human resources experience working in healthcare, professional services, and legal environments.